heygrady/redux-selectors/docs/api/withArgs.md

 ## With Reselect

 Below we can see an example following the format recommended in the reselect manual.
-The idea is to create a curried select that first creates a selector that returns a function.
-This type of curried selector is called in stages, first with state and then with additional arguments.
+The idea is to create a selector that is called in stages, first with state and then with additional arguments.

 We will see in examples further below that passing the arguments in the second call is awkward.
 Comfy redux-selectors offers a [`composeSelectors`](./composeSelectors.md) function that illustrates the issue.